 Full Installation:

-A developer can install or download the full framework, which includes the core components plus an additional 27 components to serve as a toolkit for application development.
+A developer can install or download the full framework, which includes the core components plus all of the additional components to serve as a toolkit for application development.
 The full version can either be downloaded from one of the links on this website, or installed via Composer like this:

 Or, it can be added to a project like this: